 Car Accident Lawyers Representing People in the Port St. Lucie Area

 If you have suffered a broken jaw, you know how painful the healing process is, and you know about the restrictions placed on your life to aid in that healing.
 Jaws may be broken in various ways as a result of a car accident, and these injuries vary in severity as well.
 When another individual has negligently caused a broken jaw, they should be held legally accountable.
 The Port St. Lucie car accident lawyers at Donaldson & Weston help people who have suffered broken jaws in a collision seek the compensation that they are entitled to get in order to deal with their injuries.
 Our firm provides clients with informed, experienced representation throughout their entire legal journey, making sure that they know their rights and options at every step of the way.
-If you have suffered a broken jaw due to the negligence of another driver, contact our office today to talk with an attorney and learn more about how we may help.
+If you have suffered a broken jaw due to the negligence of another driver, contact our office today to talk with a car accident attorney and learn more about how we may help.

 Types of Broken Jaw Injuries